steveoc64/codegen/README.md

 Run codegen with the -html flag to generate some basic HTML files

-The following super basic HTML files will be generated into the output directrory :
+The following HTML files will be generated into the output directrory :

 - &lt;tablename&gt;.list.html .....
 List the contents of the SQL table in a LumX data_table
 - &lt;tablename&gt;.edit.html .....
 Edit form for the SQL table